 A national trails insurance scheme is managed by Sport Ireland and supported by Local Authorities.
-This scheme provides indemnification for private landowners and trail management organisations upon request.
+As outlined above, the scheme provides indemnification for private landowners and trail management organisations upon request.
 Indemnity insurance protecting private landowners is normally required for all trails which cross private land.
 All registered trails are eligible for inclusion on this policy, currently at no cost to the trail management organisation.